vidsagar/Take-me-out/README.md

 To Run the app, first install expo cli on your android phone.
 Then go to this link: https://expo.dev/@vid_dev/Take-me-out.
 Once you get to this link, you can scan the qr to run the app on your android phone through expo cli.
+Since the backend is already deployed to heroku server, the app will run without the need to start the backend locally.
+The source code for the backend can be viewed at: https://github.com/infiniteadmiral/Take-Me-Out-Final.

 # Take-me-out
 Frontend for Take me out app